Thai Union Group: Slave labor and human rights

 Thai Union was named, but was not a defendant, in a lawsuit brought against Nestle Corporation for violating California laws.
 Thai Union has been under scrutiny since the July 2015 publication of a New York Times article citing a former fisher stating he had been held captive on a vessel supplying a mother ship that ended up selling to Thai Union's Songkhla canning operation.

-In a response to the New York Times, Thai Union re-asserted its commitment to the protection of human rights.
+In a response to the New York Times, the Thai Union re-asserted its commitment to the protection of human rights.
 A spokesperson stated the company worked to prevent "any human trafficking or any human rights violation of any kind" highlighting procedures that are in place, such as routine audits of its canneries and boats in port to ensure against forced and child labor.

-In 2015, Thai Union released new codes of conduct, replacing the company's 2013 code of conduct.
+In 2015, the Thai Union released new codes of conduct, replacing the company's 2013 code of conduct.
 The "more stringent" new code of conduct allows for higher levels of "accountability and transparency" and showcased Thai Union's commitment to "earn the trust of customers, consumers and the world by operating with integrity and high ethical standards".
 The company also claims to have terminated relationships with 17 suppliers as a result of forced labor or human trafficking violations since the start of 2015, and have ended the use of employment brokers to source for workers for its seafood processing plants to stop debt bondage.

-In December 2016, Thai Union and the World Tuna Purse Seine Organization (WTPO) signed a memorandum of understanding (MOU) to establish a framework to ensure fair labor practices.
+In December 2016, the Thai Union and the World Tuna Purse Seine Organization (WTPO) signed a memorandum of understanding (MOU) to establish a framework to ensure fair labor practices.
 The MOU includes the establishment and implementation of best practices on fair labor standards in operations.